ganesba76/SDE-Tech-Task-yB5yj/README.md

 ## Introduction
 This technical challenge is designed to test your expertise in Python and SQL for ETL.

-As a Senior Data Engineer, your task is to design a robust ETL pipeline to extract data from an open source API, carry out specified transformations (alternatively, transformations after loading), and load the data into a local database (open for your choice e.g. sqlite3) for analysis.
+As a Senior Data Engineer, your task is to design a robust ETL pipeline to extract data from an open source API, carry out specified transformations (alternatively, transformations after loading), and load the data into a database (open for your choice but cloud preferred, otherwise local is fine e.g. sqlite3) for analysis.
 Specifically, you will work with JSONPlaceholder (https://jsonplaceholder.typicode.com/) to simulate working with data from a simple blogging platform.
+A separate SQL task is included to test additional SQL proficiency.

 **!!!
 NOTE: You are not required to spend more than 1.5 Hrs on this task.
 You are not expected to fully complete this task in this timeframe so if you get stuck, simply proceed with another part of this task and note in your README what steps you would have taken to complete the task.**